dhammacakka/americanmonk/content/posts/the-buddhist-monks-bowl.md

 ### Size:

 Typically the bowls are sized from 6" to 9" bowls with 8" being the most standard and most popular.
 New monks in Thailand often have huge 9" bowls.
 The size is dictated by the vinaya.
 Some would argue that the 8" is the proper size while the 6" would be way too small and the 9" too big.
-We really cannot know for sure what is the proper size and it was heavily researched once by the legendary high scholar\[mfn\]I originally used the wrong word to describe this highly respected monk.
-It was unintentional.
-My English skills have dropped over the years and even my editor did not pick up on this.\[/mfn\] "Greek Bhante" who can answer any question ... but this one.
+We really cannot know for sure what is the proper size and it was heavily researched once by the legendary high scholar,[^1] "Greek Bhante" who can answer any question ... but this one.

 > Size.
 The Vibhaṅga contains a discussion of three proper sizes for a bowl — the medium size containing twice the volume of the small, and the large twice the volume of the medium — but they are based on measurements that are not known with any precision at present.
 >